CiscoISE/terraform-provider-ciscoise/docs/resources/my_device_portal.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on MyDevicePortal.
-  This resource allows the client to update a my device portal by ID.
-    This resource deletes a my device portal by ID.
-    This resource creates a my device portal.
+  This resource allows the client to update a my device portal by ID.This resource deletes a my device portal by ID.This resource creates a my device portal.
 ---

 # ciscoise_my_device_portal (Resource)

 It manages create, read, update and delete operations on MyDevicePortal.

-  This resource allows the client to update a my device portal by ID.
+  - This resource allows the client to update a my device portal by ID.
-  This resource deletes a my device portal by ID.
+  - This resource deletes a my device portal by ID.
-  This resource creates a my device portal.
+  - This resource creates a my device portal.

 ## Example Usage